Cole-Monnahan-NOAA/adnuts/README.md

 with adaptive mass matrix and parallel execution.

 The R package 'tmbstan' (available on CRAN) has largely replaced the TMB capabilities since original development.
-As such, adnuts is primiarly used for ADMB models.
+As such, adnuts is primarily used for ADMB models.
 See the following paper for an introduction to the package capabilities, and contrast with tmbstan: